Nomadic empire

 Historians of the early medieval period may refer to these polities as "khanates" (after khan, the title of their rulers).
-After the Mongol conquests of the 13th century the term orda ("horde") also came into use — as in "Golden Horde".
+After the Mongol conquests of the 13th century the term orda ("horde") also came into use – as in "Golden Horde".

 Background

-In the history of China, Central Plain polities relied on horses to resist nomadic incursions into their territories, but was only able to purchase the needed horses from the nomads.
+In the history of China, Central Plain polities relied on horses to resist nomadic incursions into their territories, but were only able to purchase the needed horses from the nomads.
 Trading in horses actually gave these nomadic groups the means to acquire goods by commercial means and reduced the number of attacks and raids into the territories of Central Plain regimes.

 Nomads were generally unable to hold onto conquered territories for long without reducing the size of their cavalry forces because of the limitations of pasture in a settled lifestyle.
 Therefore, settled civilizations usually became reliant on nomadic ones to provide the supply of horses as needed—because they did not have resources to maintain these numbers of horses themselves.

 Camel-oriented Bedouin societies in Arabia have functioned as desert-based analogues of Central-Asian horse-oriented nomadic empires.